 - Try drizzling lightly buttered popcorn with a little caramel and a sprinkle of cinnamon (cinnamon has some supportive research — it may help keep blood sugars more stable).

-- Get creative and add cayenne pepper to the recipe, creating what is known as “vampire blood popcorn.”
+- If you want, you can get creative and add cayenne pepper to the recipe, creating what is known as “vampire blood popcorn.”
 (Spicy foods can boost your metabolism for up to 30 minutes after consumption.)

 - Learn your limits and recommended parameters around consuming sweets in order to feel your best.